norgeous/ajbell-miniapp/README.md

   - [x] analystRating, is displayed as a star rating between 0-5.
 (StarRating)
   - [x] SRRI, is a sliding measure of risk between 0-10 where 10 zero is low risk, 10 is very high risk.
 (GradientRating)
   - [x] Portfolio.asset is traditionally displayed as a pie chart, where the values are percentages.
 (PieChart)
+- [ ] Use of local storage to save the user’s fund selection
 - [ ] Error handling
 - [ ] Caching / SSR
 - [ ] Tests